Adaptive Internal Models: Explaining the Oculomotor System and the Cerebellum: Open-loop Model

-where $\dot{x}_h$ is the vestibular measurement of head angular velocity and $\hat{x}$ is an estimate of the eye position.
-The role of $u_b$ is to supress a portion of the head velocity disturbance in the error dynamics and to approximately cancel the drift term in the oculomotor plant dynamics.
+where $\alpha_x \in \RR$ and $\alpha_h \in \RR$ are constant (or slowly varying) parameters; and once again, $\dot{x}_h$ is the head angular velocity, and $\hat{x}$ is an estimate of the eye position.
+We can see that the role of $u_b$ is to supress a portion of the head velocity disturbance and to partially cancel the drift term in the oculomotor plant dynamics.